chrtravels/sketch-address-book/README.md

 # sketch-address-book

+Note: you can see a test of the app at the link below but I haven't sorted Github Pages to load the background image and fonts yet.

-Site live to test at:
+Site live to test at: https://chrtravels.github.io/sketch-address-book/

 Short video of app:  https://www.loom.com/share/0fbbee5b5043486fadaf781c5ed49369

 Resources used:

 1. Wired Elements - to give a sketch style to the html elements
 2. Stock background image for page body to make it purty